JupiterOne/action-verify-all-reviewers/README.md

 ### Build
 yarn build

-### Installation
-Copy the .github/workflows/verify_all_approvers.yml to the .github/workflows folder in your repo.
-Edit verify_all_approvers.yml and set the auto_merge variable.
-If set to true, the pr will merge when all reviewers have approved the pull request.

 ### Changelog
  The history of this integration's development can be viewed at [CHANGELOG.md](CHANGELOG.md).

+ ### Usage

+ #### Installation
+1. Copy [`verify_all_reviewers.yml`](https://github.com/JupiterOne/action-verify-all-reviewers/blob/main/.github/workflows/verify_all_reviewers.yml) to the .github/workflows folder in your repo.

+2. Edit verify_all_approvers.yml and set the auto_merge variable.
+If set to true, the pr will merge when all reviewers have approved the pull request.

+#### GitHub Configuration
+Set the branch policies
+1. Go to "settings" -> "branches"
+2. Either edit a current policy or create a new policy
+3. Configure the following policy settings
+    1. "Branch name pattern"
+        1. Enter a branch name
+    2. "Protect matching branches"
+        1. Select "Require a pull request before merging"
+        2. Select "Require approvals"
+            1. Select "1"
+        3. Select "Require status checks to pass before merging"
+            1. Search for and select "Verify All Reviewers"
+    3. Click "Save changes"